nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 A mechanism is implemented for collecting users reactions.
 The Picasso Reactions service provides a "Like" icon for each picture.

 The Pictures service is implemented using CQRS / ES architecture.
 The reason for this decision is that the frequency and number of queries to the Picture's database to READ / VIEW pictures is expected to be significantly higher than the WRITE / UPLOAD requests.
 The Pictures service is implemented as two independent services: Pictures Command Service and Pictures Query Service.
 More notes on implementaion details is included in next sections.

+RaviTeja - Login and registration
+Masi - Images
+Nasrajan - Payment
+Ramya - Likes and Comments

+Ravi will be working on the UI too.
+Masi will be implementing CQRS for the image part.
+The images will be fetched using one service and will be inserted using another.
+The data storages to be used are:

+Login and Registration - Mongo
+Images - MongoDB, DynamoDB and Amazon S3
+Payment - MySQL
+Likes and Comments - MongoDB

+### Week 3: 4/6 - 4/13 What have everyone worked on?
+We met after the class and discussed the difficulties faced by each person.

+### Week 4: 4/13 - 4/20 What have everyone worked on?

+### Week 5: 4/20 - 4/27 What have everyone worked on?

+### Week 5: 4/27 - 5/3 What have everyone worked on?

 ### Design Concepts (high level)